 “In my opinion, the most important methodological concern for manual therapy studies is blinding,” Balachandran said.
 “Did the participants knew if they were getting the real or the sham treatment?
 Ideally, we want the sham treatment to look and feel exactly the same as the intervention minus the part that is supposedly giving the benefits of the intervention.

 One example he gave is studies on acupuncture and its effect on certain pain relief.
-When such trials compare actual acupuncture versus fake acupuncture, where the needle retracts into a sheathe after the needle contacts the skin, both types show almost the same effects.
+When such trials compare actual acupuncture versus fake acupuncture, both types show almost the same effects.
+(In fake acupuncture, the needle retracts into a sheathe after the needle contacts the skin.)

 Balachandran also considered dropouts in a study that can affect its bias.